wks-sumo-logic/cscheck-wrapper/readme.md

     3. Clone this repo using the following command:

-       git git@github.com:wks-sumo-logic/sumologic-checkup.git
+       git github.com:wks-sumo-logic/cscheck-wrapper.git

-       This will create a new folder sumologic-checkup
+       This will create a new folder cscheck-wrapper

     6. Change into the cfg folder to specify all of the organizations you want too check